 1. First, decide what topics you want to cover at a high level.

 We can not stress enough how important it is to understand what your topics will be first.
 That’s foundational.
 In case you need a reference point, we have clients who have anywhere from 15 to 30 topics that they talk about.

 Topics can be very business case specific: here’s the problem, here’s my solution.
 Topics can also be centered around people’s work: what does your customer do on a given day and how can you make their work more efficient?
 Then there’s topics around specific tools or processes that can benefit your customers.

-As an example, some of Interrupt Media’s topics are things like marketing automation, demand generation, content marketing, and so on.
+As an example, some of Interrupt Media’s topics are things like digital marketing automation, demand generation, content marketing strategies, and so on.
 We also have sub-topics on automation tools such as Marketo, Hubspot, Salesforce, etc. Other sub-topics under marketing automation are lead scoring and grading, automation audits, general automation, nurture sequences, etc.

 You should be able to link your topics directly to your offering.
 If you’re a services company getting revenue from marketing automation work, then it would be logical to write about marketing automation.
 If you’re a product company and you talk about a topic specific to one of your products, you’re going to get revenue for that product.

 Your quality content can include case studies, blog posts, email marketing campaigns, etc.